 Valentina Sciutti is an Italian artist who was born in Genoa and received her bachelor's degree from the Institute of Fine Arts there.
 Her Bulgakov illustrations became the subject of her thesis, and they are quite remarkable.
 The works demonstrate a distinctive style and a confident hand, reflecting her deep fascination with the source material.

 But what is the first thing we see in these pictures?
-The first thing we notice is a copyright notice placed directly across every image.
+The first thing we notice is a copyright placed directly in the center of every image.
 Dear artists, please never do this.
 Copyright protection on the internet works in a completely different way, and this approach just ruins your own work.
 We don't want anything to distract us from your artwork and prevent us from focusing on their content.
 Today, neural networks can easily remove such a watermark, but we won't do it—it will forever remain on the pictures as a lesson for future generations (even though the website mentioned has long since disappeared).

 The artist chose the phrase “Manuscripts don't burn” as the epigraph for her illustrations.
 No, I'll leave it in Italian, it sounds more beautiful that way: “I manoscritti non bruciano”